Differential Equations for Gaussian Statistical Models with Rational Maximum Likelihood Estimator: Examples of ML degree one varieties

 \subsection{Acknowledgments}

 KK was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 LG was supported by the VR grant [NT:2018-03688].
-OM was supported by Brummer \& Partners MathDataLab and Göran Gustafssons Stiftelse UU/KTH.
+OM was supported by Brummer \& Partners MathDataLab, Göran Gustafssons Stiftelse UU/KTH, and the European Research Executive Agency (101061315MIAS-HORIZON-MSCA-2021-PF-01).
 AS was supported by the Society of Fellows at Harvard University.

-\begin{landscape}
+\ifarxiv \else \fi \begin{landscape}

 \end{landscape}